CSCI 320

 Projects

 A total of 10 projects will be assigned throughout the semester; approximately one project per week.
-Each submission will be assessed as either Partial or Complete.
-The criteria for these assessments will be given for each assignment.
+Each project will have three levels to which it can be completed, with each level building upon the previous level.
+In general:

 Each student should have a GitHub account.
 For each programming project, the student should create a private GitHub repository to store the project.
 The student should add Dr. Ferrer as a contributor to the project.
 When the project is due, he will download the repository onto his own machine for grading.